Skip to main content

 Tax

-Even though you don’t receive a cash payment when you’re in a DRP, the dividend value still needs to be reported as taxable income in your individual income tax return.
-If you receive a share dividend through a DRP on Sharesies, the tax owed will be deducted from your Sharesies Wallet when the new shares land in your Portfolio.
-We’ll make sure the tax amount is also captured in your annual Sharesies tax statement.
+Even though you receive shares instead of a cash payment through a DRP, the dividend value still needs to be reported as taxable income in your individual income tax return.

 Where can I find DRPs in Sharesies?